CP1401/Practicals/prac_04/README.md

 a [helpful guide to Programming Patterns](https://github.com/CP1404/Starter/wiki/Programming-Patterns#menus).
 It's very helpful.

-Write a program that prints smiley and frowny faces until the user quits.
+Write a menu program that prints smiley and frowny faces until the user quits.
 The user should see a menu like this:

     (S)miley
     (F)rowny
+    (Q)uit

-(Q)uit Make the program print a smiley face (if they press 's'), a frowny face, or an error message ("Invalid choice") depending on their choice.
+Make the program print a smiley face if they press 's', a frowny face if they press 'f', or an error message ("Invalid choice") depending on their choice.
-When the user quits, print a farewell message.
+When the user quits ('q'), print "Farewell".

-Remember that one of the first things to do when analysing a problem like this is to decide on *definite* vs. * indefinite* repetition.
+Remember that one of the first things to do when analysing a problem like this is to decide on *definite* vs. *indefinite* repetition.
 Get into the habit of asking yourself that question every time.

 ## 4. Accumulation